Bengals WR A.J. Green won't play in final game vs Ravens

 Green severely strained his right hamstring on the first pass thrown his way during a loss to Buffalo on Nov 20.

-He returned to practice a few weeks ago and expected to play Saturday night in Houston, but was held out after a scan of the leg found the injury hasn't fully healed.
+He returned to practice a few weeks ago and expected to play Saturday night in Houston, but was held out after a scan of the leg found the injury hadn't fully healed.
+The Bengals lost 12-10 .

 Coach Marvin Lewis said on Wednesday that Green is done for the season.

+Green was in the middle of the best season in his career when he hurt the hamstring while being tackled after trying to make a catch.

+''I think you feel for the guy, that he didn't get a chance to build on a season that obviously was going to be a tremendous one for him,'' left tackle Andrew Whitworth said.

+''But you also commend him for what he did, for the season he did have.
+He continues to work, he continues to get better every time he steps on the football field and continues to show that no one really knows the ceiling of A.J.
+Green.''

-He finished with 66 catches for 964 yards, leaving him 36 yards shy of joining Randy Moss as the only NFL players to top 1,000 yards receiving in each of their first six seasons.
+Green was among the league leaders in catches and yards when he got hurt.
+He finishes 36 yards shy of joining Randy Moss as the only NFL players to top 1,000 yards receiving in each of their first six seasons.

+The Bengals (5-9-1) will wrap up the season without Green and tight end Tyler Eifert, out with a back injury.
+The Bengals are second-to-last in the NFL in fourth-quarter scoring, averaging only 3.9 points per game.
+They've managed only one touchdown and 18 points total in the fourth quarters of their past seven games.

+Without Green and Eifert to cover, opposing teams have clamped down on the running game.
+The Ravens (8-7) can do the same in a game that has no playoff implications for either team.
+Baltimore has the second-stingiest run defense in the league.

 ---